-There may be various policies relevant to a given DMP, e.g. on data sharing, data quality, data security or ethical review.
-While policies usually agree on a broader goal, they often handle details in different fashions, which makes it hard for any of the relevant stakeholders to find out whether any particular data have been handled in a way that is compliant with applicable policies.
+There may be various policies relevant to a given DMP, e.g. on data sharing, data quality, data security, or ethical review.
+While policies usually agree on a broader goal, they often handle details in different fashions, which makes it hard for any of the relevant stakeholders to find out whether data are compliant with applicable policies.

 Policy statements may be very broad, e.g. "Research data will be managed to the highest standards throughout the research data lifecycle as part of the University's commitment to research excellence" [5], or they may be specific enough to be easily applied and tested.
-More specific requirements could be broken down into a set of rules checking certain properties (e.g. is the resource available? does it have a PID? is it registered?).
+More specific requirements could be broken down into a set of principles checking certain properties (e.g. is the resource available? does it have a PID? is it registered?).